Isakin Drabbad: Background

-Isakin Jonsson was born in 1978 in Köping, Sweden.
+Isakin Jonsson was born Jimmy Daniel Isaksson in 1978 in Köping, Sweden.
 He moved to Västerås at the age of two.
 He was in and out of institutions throughout his upbringing and has been convicted of drug offenses and theft several times in various locations in southern and central Sweden.
 When Jonsson committed the murder in 2010, he had a nine-year-old daughter.
-The daughter, Jamie-Lee, later wrote the book Skarakannibalens dotter ("The Cannibal's Daughter") about her upbringing.
+The daughter, Jamie-Lee, later wrote the book Skarakannibalens dotter ("The Skara Cannibal's Daughter") about her upbringing.

 Jonsson met Helle Christensen in 2009 when they were both patients at a psychiatric clinic in Borås.
 They each had troubled pasts, with mental health issues and criminal convictions, and limited connections to the labour market.
 Christensen had five children, all of whom lived with their fathers.
 In the fall of 2010, Christensen and Jonsson moved from Borås to Skara.
 The three-bedroom apartment located at Valhallagatan 13 D in Skara was rented by Jonsson's mother.
 The apartment was sparsely furnished, and contact was made with social services in Skara regarding grants for home equipment.
 Jonsson and Christensen planned to live together in the future and possibly start a tattoo and piercing shop in the apartment.

 Christensen's sister told the media that Jonsson had a violent temper and that she often had to pick up her sister after they argued.
 Christensen reportedly said that he never hurt her, even though she showed up with bruises and, on one occasion, broke her leg in three places.
 During the preliminary police investigation following the murder, the police discovered Christensen's diary, which painted a different picture of Jonsson.
 Written shortly before the murder, it described how scared Christensen was and that she did not dare to tell her loved ones.
 She wrote that Jonsson was a different person, noting "he talks about punishments, about all the evil".
 She also detailed his bad moods, personality changes, and aggressiveness, but added, "I can handle it because I love him".

 Shortly before the murder, she contacted a woman at a local library near her home, asking for help finding a hostel where she could feel safe, but the librarian had to promise not to call the police.
 In his statement during the trial, public prosecutor Lars Johansson mentioned that Christensen had planned to start a new life in Skara, including opening a tattoo and piercing shop.